KonstantinTomashevich/what-kind-of-developer-are-you.gihub.io/_drafts/EmergenceMemoryManagement.md

 ### Allocators

-I will start from describing implemented allocators and their implementation details.

 #### Pool

 Pool allocators manage memory in terms of chunks and pages.
 Chunk is a memory block of predefined size which is